KittyGiraudel/site/_posts/2015-06-18-styling-react-components-in-sass.md

 > The following is a guest post by David Khourshid about how he uses Sass and the [7-1 pattern](https://sass-guidelin.es/#architecture) to style React components.
 React being all over the place these days, I am very glad to have him talking about his experience here.

-Chances are, as a front-end developer, you’ve heard of Facebook’s library for building user interfaces, [React](https://facebook.github.io/react/).
+Chances are, as a frontend developer, you’ve heard of Facebook’s library for building user interfaces, [React](https://facebook.github.io/react/).
 Of course, an important part of building UI is styling it, as well.
 React strongly enforces the idea that a user interface is composed of many ["reusable components with well-defined interfaces"](https://facebook.github.io/react/docs/reusable-components.html), and many CSS methodologies and architectures embrace this as well, including:

 - [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/)
 - [SMACSS](https://smacss.com/)